 The defensive transformation has been particularly striking.
 Oregon allowed 30 points to Indiana in their first meeting.
 In the Orange Bowl against Texas Tech, they allowed none.
 That shutout was Oregon’s first in a bowl game since 1917, a span of 108 years that underscores just how complete the Ducks’ defensive performance was against the Red Raiders.
 Defensive coordinator Tosh Lupoi has crafted a unit that can win games independently of what the offense produces, a luxury that playoff-caliber teams require when facing elite competition in January.

-Quarterback Dante Moore has matured throughout the season into a legitimate first-round NFL prospect who belongs in the conversation alongside Mendoza.
+Quarterback Dante Moore has matured throughout the season into a legitimate first-round NFL prospect who, according to Pro Football Focus, grades out as the second-highest passer in the FBS behind Mendoza.
 Moore threw for 287 yards and two touchdowns in the Orange Bowl shutout, but his growth extends beyond statistics.
 He’s making better decisions under pressure, protecting the football in critical moments, and demonstrating the leadership qualities that pro scouts prioritize.
 Tonight’s game features two quarterbacks who could hear their names called in the first two picks of the 2026 NFL Draft.
 The winner will likely cement his status as the top signal-caller in his class.

 Oregon’s challenge tonight centers on personnel attrition that could significantly impact their ground game.
 Running back Jordan Davison, who led the team with 15 rushing touchdowns this season, was officially ruled out with a broken clavicle suffered against Texas Tech.
 The Ducks are now operating with just three healthy running backs after Jayden Limar and Makhi Hughes entered the transfer portal.
 That depth concern forces Oregon to lean more heavily on Moore’s arm and limits the offensive versatility that head coach Dan Lanning prefers to deploy in big games.